 This allows revenue leaders to proactively adjust strategy rather than reactively diagnose problems.

-Call monitoring refers to listening to calls for oversight or quality assurance, while scoring goes further by applying structured evaluation criteria and generating quantifiable performance metrics.
+Call monitoring refers to listening to calls for oversight or quality assurance, while call scoring goes further by applying structured evaluation criteria and generating quantifiable performance metrics.

 Monitoring observes performance.
+Scoring measures it.

 Organizations that combine both approaches maintain higher standards of consistency and accountability.